I sold and packaged honey for a local beekeeper. It was there that I conquered my fear of bees and learned how fascinating they truly are.

 For a few years, my summer job was working for a local beekeeper.
 I would sell and package honey and I got to witness many interesting occurrences.
 I was terrified of bees before I started working there.
-Now, I not only got over my fear, but I am fascinated by them as well.
+Now, I have not only gotten over my fear but I have also become fascinated by bees.
 Honey bees are very important to us and are responsible for a great deal of the world's pollination.
 I have compiled some very interesting facts that I learned working for a beekeeper.
 Hopefully, you'll learn something!

 1. Worker honeybees are all females